dsyahput/Yolov11-custom-object-detection/README.md

 # Yolov11-custom-object-detection
 Before starting the training process, you need to prepare your dataset with the following folder structure.
-This structure ensures that YOLOv8 can easily locate the training and validation data.
+This structure ensures that YOLO 11 can easily locate the training and validation data.

 ## Dataset Folder Structure